the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // 10
 ~~~~~~~

 While the spread operator is used on the right-hand side for shaping derived data structures from arrays and objects, the rest rest operator is used to collect all the remaining properties/items in a destructuring assignment or to collect all the remaining parameters in a function.
-Whiel you can certainly write modern JavaScript without knowing about these operators, you will likely see them in your day to day work.
+For what it's worth you can certainly write modern JavaScript without knowing about these operators, but you will likely see them in your day to day work as a JavaScruipt developer.

 ### Exercises: